NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsI.clean.rst

 TODO
 ====

-- Fix that table in I2C\IO - it's far too wide!
+- Fix that table in I2C\_IO - it's far too wide!
-- INPUT and INPUT$ have the same URL.
-- DISP_COLOUR is linked from INK in this file, but DISP_COLOUR is not in KeywordsD.
+- DISP_COLOUR is linked from :ref:`ink` in this file, but DISP_COLOUR is not in KeywordsD.
+- :ref:`is-basic` references JOB_NAME$ for Minerva but it's not listed in any source file.

+..  _i2c-io:

 I2C\_IO
 =======